Norwegian campaign of 1716: Fall of Christiania

+With both armies united, which now numbered 8,000, Charles advanced from Hølen, hoping to engage the Norwegians in a pitched battle.
+Still, their attempts at delaying Charles had meant the Swedes had to cross the Bundefjord on 10 March.
+The Norwegians, after utilizing Akershus Fortress to delay the Swedes, withdrew across the ice.
+Lützow, after convening a Council of War, decided to withdraw from Christiania.
+Christiania was occupied between 10 – 11 March, with the Swedes meeting little opposition.
+Akershus was resupplied before the Norwegian forces relocated to Drammen and Gjellebekk.
+The fall of Christiania had also led to widespread panic among the Norwegian side.
+The Swedes, alas, had a roof over their heads at Christiania, and they were also able to obtain enough provisions.
+However, for the occupation of Christiania to be of any strategic importance, the fortress of Akershus had to be taken, and preparations soon began for its capture.
+It soon became apparent that Akershus would not fall to a simple storming and that heavy siege artillery would be required to capture it, while an attempt to force the fortress to capitulate by cutting off the waterways leading into it failed.

 11 March – 28 June

 Charles again hoped to lure the Norwegians into a pitched battle.
 To outflank the repositioned Norwegian army and gain further intel, Charles dispatched Colonels Löwenstierna and Bielke to achieve this.
 After driving back two outposts at Gjellebekk, Löwenstierna found the Norwegian position impossible to attack frontally, leading to his retreat to Ravnsborg.
 Charles then ordered Colonel Axel Löwen with 500 cavalry to flank through Hadeland and Ringerike while attacking from Ravnsborg simultaneously, but a position at Harestueskogen delayed Löwen's march.
 Lützow, informed of the flanking maneuver, intercepted and captured Löwen as well as his force at Norderhov, with the remaining troops retreating to Christiania.
 Colonel Schlippenbach made the last attempt towards Bærum with Major Nieroth advancing to clear Krokskogen, but even after heavy losses, they could not break through the Norwegian position.
 Charles then reconnoitered the position himself on 22 March and concluded that any full-scale attack would be too costly.

 By now, the Swedes' lack of preparation and planning began to show.
 On 12 March, after much delay, General Ascheberg began his advance across the Svinesund.
 More importantly, however, the delay had allowed the Norwegians to reinforce their position and destroy all the timber needed for the construction of bridges between Fredrikshald and Spånvik.